Longest Prefix Matching in Routers

-(D) Forward it the the router whose entry matches with the longest suffix of incoming packet
+(D) Forward it the router whose entry matches with the longest suffix of an incoming packet

-Answer: (A) The network addresses of different entries may overlap in forwarding table.
-Routers forward the incoming packet to the router which hash the longest prefix matching with the incoming packet.
+Answer: (A) The network addresses of different entries may overlap in the forwarding table.
+Routers forward the incoming packet to the router which hashes the longest prefix matching with the incoming packet.

 The identifier of the output interface on which this packet will be forwarded is ______.

 So should the packet go to interface 3 or 1?
-We use Longest Prefix Matching to decide among two.
+We use Longest Prefix Matching to decide among the two.
 The most specific of the matching table entries is used as the interface.
-Since “22.214.171.124/15” is most specific, the packet goes to interface 1.
+Since “220.127.116.11/15” is most specific, the packet goes to interface 1.

 Consider the following routing table of a router.